k173-x/codeit/README.md

 ![Demo](https://raw.githubusercontent.com/alphaX86/codeit/master/code1.png)
 ## Contributions
 Any type of contributions are welcome to this repo!
+Refer [Contributions](./CONTRIBUTING.md) for more details.